Leopoldo J. Alard: Ordained ministry

 Alard was ordained a deacon in 1967 and priest in 1968.
 He then became vicar of St Mark's Church in Chattahoochee, Florida, while in 1972 he became the rector of St John's Church in Homestead, Florida.
 In 1986 he was appointed as canon for Hispanic ministries and director of the Center for Hispanic Ministries of Province VII.
 In 1995 he also became canon for multicultural ministries in the Diocese of Texas.

 Bishop

 On May 12, 1995, Alard was elected Suffragan Bishop of Texas and he was consecrated on September 9, 1995, by Presiding Bishop Edmond L. Browning at the chapel of Episcopal High School in Houston.
 He was the first Hispanic to be elected bishop in the Episcopal Church within the United States.
 His episcopacy is noted for his role in representing the church to the Latino community and for his support for the ordination of women.
 In July 2003, he was placed in intensive care after suffering from liver disease for numerous months and resigned as suffragan bishop.
 On October 15, 2003, Alard died while awaiting a liver transplant.
-His funeral was held on October 25 at Christ Church Cathedral and his ashes were interred at the Church of St. John the Divine in Houston.
+His funeral was held on October 25 at Christ Church Cathedral.